gravitational/gravity/docs/5.x/overview.md

 monitoring system and an SSH bastion for remotely managing the cluster either via simple SSH or via Kubernetes API.

+## Components

+Gravity consists of these major components:

+* [gravity](./cluster/#gravity-tool): the CLI tool used to manage the cluster.
+Gravity is only available inside the cluster so you have to `tsh ssh` into the cluster to execute `gravity` commands.
+* **`tele`**: the CLI tool which is used for packaging and publishing applications.
+* **`tsh`**: the SSH client for establishing secure SSH connections between the Ops Center and the application instances running behind firewalls on private clouds.
+  `tsh` is a part of [Gravitational Teleport](http://gravitational.com/teleport/), a free open source SSH server developed, maintained and supported by Gravitational.
+  It can be used independently from Gravity.
+* [Ops Center](./opscenter): the Web UI for managing published applications and remotely accessing private cloud deployments.
 ## Application Lifecycle

 A Gravity application is a snapshot of a Kubernetes cluster, stored